Minnesota is developing a state system of highways covering the entire state and by which practically any part of the state can be reached.

 pop.
 1,000; a pretty little town on Lake Clearwater.
 This famed lake, together with Paradise Isle, is one of the outstanding beauty spots of Minn.
 Boating and fishing at its best.
 Hotel North Star has clean rooms, not modern.
 Menzel Garage is good and has wrecker.
 MH-1928*

-The 1928 Mohawk-Hobbs Guide is interesting because it calls the lake “Lake Clearwater” when it seems that it was always called Lake Waconia, and, although the name of the island in the lake was called “Paradise Island” in 1927 and 1928, that name lasted only for a brief time and reverted back to “Coney Island.”
+The 1928 Mohawk-Hobbs Guide (above) is interesting because it calls the lake “Lake Clearwater” when it seems that it was always called Lake Waconia, and, although the name of the island in the lake was called “Paradise Island” in 1927 and 1928, that name lasted only for a brief time and reverted back to “Coney Island.”

 Yellowstone Trail travelers, no doubt, stopped to see Lake Waconia 100 years ago just as you can see the lake, beach and park today.
 Coney Island Resort, formerly a drawing card to its famous Coney Island, is now gone.
 At present, Carver County is working to eventually return the island to a recreational and historical site.